MichaelKentBurns/MichaelKentBurns.com/wp-content/plugins/cleantalk-spam-protect/readme.txt

 = Spam FireWall: Anti-Flood & Anti-Crawler =
 Spam FireWall: Anti-Flood and Anti-Crawler options are intended for blocking unwanted bots, content parsing, shop goods prices parsing or aggressive website scanning bots.
 Learn more https://cleantalk.org/help/anti-flood-and-anti-crawler

-= Anti-Spam plugin info =
-CleanTalk is an all-in-one anti-spam solution for WordPress that protects login, comment, contact and WooCommerce forms at once.
-You don't need to install separate antispam plugins for each form.
-It allows your blog to work faster and save resources.

-CleanTalk is a transparent antispam tool, we provide detailed stats of all incoming comments and logins.
-You can always be sure that **there are no errors**.
-We have developed a mobile app for you to see antispam stats wherever you want.

-We have developed the antispam for WordPress that protects you from spam bots at the maximum level allowing you to provide your visitors a simple and convenient form of comments/registrations without annoying CAPTCHAs and puzzles.
-CleanTalk detects spam in multistage tests allowing us to block up to 99.998% of spam bots.
-The anti-spam method offered by CleanTalk avoids inconvenient for communication methods (CAPTCHA, question-answer etc.), and offers to your site visitors a more comfortable one.

-CleanTalk is a premium anti-spam service for WordPress, the plugin works with our own CleanTalk Cloud Service.
-Anti Spam by CleanTalk offers a free trial, you can look at the <a href="https://cleantalk.org/price">pricing</a> here.
-We provide anti-spam services at the highest level.
-To maintain this level we cannot afford to offer a free version of our service, as this will immediately affect the quality of the providing anti-spam protection.
-Paying for a year of anti-spam service, you save a lot more and receive:

- * Up to 99.998% protection from spam bots.
- * Time and resources saving.
- * More registrations/comments/visitors.
- * Spam protection of the several websites at once in different CMS.
- * Ease in installation and using.
- * Traffic increase and loyalty to the users.
- * 24/7 technical support.
- * Clear stats.
- * Spam FireWall.
- * No captcha (reCaptcha), puzzles, etc.

 = How to protect sites from spam bots without CAPTCHA? = The most popular anti-spam method is CAPTCHA - the annoying picture with curved and sloping symbols, which are presented to the visitor to decipher and fill in.
 In is supposed that spam bots won't discern these CAPTCHA, but a visitor will.
 CAPTCHA provokes great irritation, but if the visitor wants to comment, he has to fill in these symbols time after time, making mistakes and starting once again.
 Sometimes CAPTCHA reminds us of the doodles of a two year old child.
 For users with vision problems CAPTCHA is an insurmountable obstacle.
 Users hate captcha.
 Captcha for users means "hate".
 Unreadable CAPTCHA stops about 80% of site visitors.
 After 2 failed attempts to decipher CAPTCHA 95% of visitors reject further attempts.
 At the sight of CAPTCHA and after input errors, many visitors leave the resource.
 Thus, CAPTCHA helps to protect the resource spam both from bots and visitors.
 CAPTCHA is not a panacea from spam.
 Doubts concerning the Need for CAPTCHA?

 *"Ultimately, CAPTCHAs are useless for spam because they're designed to tell you if someone is 'human' or not, but not whether something is spam or not."
 Matt Mullenweg*

 You do not have to work in IT to know what spam is.
 Besides piles of unwanted email, there are spam bots, or special software programs designed to act as human website visitors that post unwelcome messages over the Internet to advertise dubious services.
 More often than not spam messages do not even make sense.
 Similar to bacteria and virus mutations developing antibiotic resistance, spam bots are becoming more resilient in penetrating Internet firewalls and security layers.

-= White Label Mode =

-To switch the plugin work in the white-label mode you should set up a few settings on your main site in Wordpress Multisite Network:

-1. Check setting "Enable White Label Mode".
-2. Fill "Hoster API Key" field with key from CleanTalk's hoster panel.
-3. Fill "Plugin name" field.
-It could be any name you want for the plugin.
-4. Save settings.

-The plugin will do everything rest.

 = Real-time email validation.
 Is email real or Not. = It is very important to be sure that the user used his real email address.
 Spambots very often use fake email addresses, i.e. which addresses do not exist.